1. Skip to content

 November 12, 2024

-UN experts suspect the Houthis, who have been attacking maritime traffic off Yemen's coast for a year now, have started charging ships for 'safe passage.'
+UN experts suspect Houthi rebels, who have been attacking maritime traffic off Yemen's coast for the past year, have started charging ships for "safe passage."
 But maritime security experts are doubtful.

 Supporters of Yemen's Huthis raise their rifles in the air as they chant slogans during an anti-Israel rally in solidarity with Gaza and Lebanon in the Huthi-controlled capital Sanaa.